pratyush934/LearningNodeJs/README.md

 1. node_modules : THe node modules folder contains every installed dependency for your project.
 2. package-lock.json : It records the exact version of every installed dependency, including its sub-dependencies and their versions.
+It contains descriptive and functional metadata about a project such as a name, version, and dependencies.

+# LOCAL v/s GLOBAL
+npm install -g <package-name>
+npm link <package-name>

+# REQUIRE V/S IMPORT
+import {sum} from "./maths.js"

+We can't selectively load only the pieces we need with require but with import, we can selectively load only the piece we need, which can save memory.

+Loading is synchronous for 'require' but can be asynchronous for 'import'.

+# DONO ME SE KOI EK HI HAI

+export const sum = (a, b) => a + b;
+export const mul = (a, b) => a * b;
+export const g = 9.8;
+export const g = 3.14;

+ALAG FILE ME
+import {sum, PI} form "./math.js"